Review: We forgot the moon while holding up the sun

 Creating these photographs at night adds a specific element: a hint of political rebellion.
 Historically, when covert political parties had to meet in secret, they met at night.
 In this, the viewer gets a sense of protest, a sense of strength in the political action in Jones’ photograph-taking while veiled by the night.
 The title We forget the moon while holding up the sun points to this very secrecy and element of concealment.

 Urban areas like Chicago are filled with large, towering monuments that prop up blatantly obvious historical racism and have been propelled into debate since last year’s civil unrest.
-However, the monuments, markers, and signifiers in Jones’ new body of work presently still stand—they just show up in a different way.
+However, the monuments, markers, and signifiers in Jones’ new body of work presently stand without contention—they just show up in a different way.
 While looking at the sun, while trying to pressure the city to take down these contested monuments, we forgot the moon—the more subtle objects that Jones has captured in her nighttime images.

 All of these objects and architectural details that are captured in this series are on private property, but they are still in the public eye.
 Take the white column, for example—a prominent element in Jones’ exhibition.
 It is placed on the outside of the home for all to see.
 It is on either side of the front door, so that guests have to walk through in order to enter the home.
 They are always white, so as to appear like marble.
 These are not structural columns; they are purely decorative.
 Jones asks us, why are we drawn to these columns?
 Why does our ‘taste’ (and I used that term loosely) point us in their direction?

 In a corner of the gallery, the artist has created an installation: a stacked pile of cheap, decorative columns.
 They are plastic and light—they are just for show.
 To drive home the false value these columns have, Jones has thrown them upon one another half hazardly.
 These columns are no symbols of glory, no symbols of wealth or cultural value.
 They are the scraps of white supremacy.